coreinfra-org/.github/profile/README.md

 -----------------

 An example config structure and demo of the key features of Ansible.
 There are many ways to configure and run Ansible.

-This demo serves as a sort of "framework" for how one can structure an Ansible directory tree with inventory, playbooks, roles, variables, plugins, etc.
+This demo shows one way to manage configuration for inventory, playbooks, roles, variables, plugins, etc. The live demo depends on cloud resources in AWS and other cloud environments.

 * [demo-ansible](https://github.com/coreinfra-org/demo-ansible)